 The West Arena property lies near the middle of the Urban-Barry Greenstone Belt, approximately 170 km northeast of Val-d’Or, Québec.
 The property contains the Gladiator gold deposit where Bonterra’s exploration programs have been focused.
 Gladiator is described as a highly silicified and altered sheared mafic volcanic, locally exhibiting intrusions of syenite and quartz porphyry.
 Gold is found primarily in smokey quartzcarbonate and tourmaline veins ranging from 20 centimetres to 4 metres in width.

-An Inferred Resource estimate was published for Gladiator in 2012 and contains 905 kt grading 9.4 g/t for 273,000 ounces of gold (4.0 g/t cut-off ).
+A Mineral Resource Estimate for the Gladiator deposit was published in May 2019 and contains 743 kt grading 8.5 g/t for 202,000 ounces of gold in the Indicated category (3.5 g/t cut-off).
+Another 3.1 Mt grading 9.1 g/t for 897,000 ounces of gold is listed in the Inferred category.
 A 60,000 metre drill campaign completed during 2017 and a 70,000 metre program in 2018 has expanded the strike length and depth of the Gladiator deposit to 1,300 metres and 1,100 metres respectively, with a number of subparallel zones or mineralized horizons being identified.
-The deposit remains open in all directions and an updated Mineral Resource estimate is expected to be released during 2018.
+The deposit remains open in all directions.

 Bonterra has initiated the permitting process for the development of a decline to complete a bulk sample at Gladiator.
 The project is expected to contribute 1,000 tpd of gold ore to the Urban-Barry mill, a nearby processing plant that is being expanded to handle throughput of 2,400 tpd.
 Mining is expected to commence at Gladiator during the second half of 2020.